 I had always hoped (and prayed) that, against society’s and my family’s norms, that I would meet someone who was completely out of my social circles.
 Someone who didn’t go to the same high school or college as me.
 Someone who didn’t work in the same field and didn’t quite speak the same language as me.

 I thought I wanted (and planned as much as humanly possible) to have found my mate and be married by 25, I thought I would be ready emotionally, physically and spiritually speaking by then.

 You know what?
 I wasn’t even close.

 I hadn’t even been on an official date at that age yet!
-How on earth was I supposed to be ready to marry someone if I had virtually no experience as to how to be a good mate let alone find one?
+How on earth was I supposed to be ready to marry someone if I had virtually no experience as to how to be a good spouse let alone find one?